Passion for the extraordinary!

 Manuela is Founder and CEO of Excedo Travel and also our organizational guru.

-She is a passionate hiker, climber and beach volleyball player and loves all outdoor activities be that kayaking, mountain biking or something else.
+She is a passionate hiker, climber and beach volleyball player and loves all outdoor activities.
 In general, she tends to follow the principle ‘always go for the challenge.’

 Manuela is a licensed mountain guide and tour guide and has made it her life’s goal to share Bulgaria’s rich and wild natural beauty and exciting 1300 year old history and culture with world travelers.
 There is nothing like making a living out of what you love doing!